jakeboxer/hyperloop/README.md

 Basically, you can do all the stuff you're used to with Rails.
 On top of that, you don't have to type any of the magic incantations that just aren't necessary in a static site.
 You don't have to set up routes.
-You don't have to make a controller method for every view.
-You don't have to think about environments or tests or schemas or any of the other boilerplate directories/files that would clutter up a static site being shoehorned into a Rails app.
+You don't have to make controllers with a method for every view.
+You don't have to think about environments or tests or schemas or helpers or any of the other boilerplate directories/files that would clutter up a static site being shoehorned into a Rails app.

 ## Getting Started